Stuart Forster interviews Christian Jacques about ski instructing on Alpe d’Huez, France.

 In France it’s quite free.
 We consider that the mountains belong to anyone and you can do what you want, so long as you know what you are doing.
 You need a good knowledge of the conditions and the mountains; it’s very important.
 If you don’t, it’s not necessary to go; it’s too dangerous.
-Every year there’s lots of accidents like that…If you don’t know, you go with somebody who does; a guide or a ski teacher.
+Every year there are lots of accidents like that…If you don’t know, you go with somebody who does; a guide or a ski teacher.
 It’s very important.

 The mountain is a bit like the sea, you know no pardon.
 If you make a big mistake you can finish there.
 It is very important you know what to do at the right time of the day.

-SF: What do you like about the Alpe d’Huez grand domaine Ski?
+SF: What do you like about the Alpe d’Huez Grand Domaine Ski?

-CJ: I’ve done many, many different resorts in my life and finally I decided to stay here because conditions are fantastic for teaching.
+CJ: I’ve done many, many different resorts in my life and finally I decided to stay here because the conditions are fantastic for teaching.
 If the conditions are fantastic for teaching they are good for people.

 As you can see, all the green slopes are at the bottom.
 You get maybe 20 different slopes on the first level and then you go a bit higher and get the reds and the blues.
 Further up you get the blacks.
-People who are skiing on their own make less mistakes like that.
+People who are skiing on their own make fewer mistakes like that.

 I think it’s a very good area for learning.
 You get a bit of everything.
-In a short moment you can go from one sector to another which is completely different.
+In a short moment, you can go from one sector to another which is completely different.

 SF: Which are your favourite pistes?

 CJ: Sarenne offers a big wild area at the back of La Grande Rousse, on the east face.
 You get nothing there except you and nature.
 You get a 14km run just for the pleasure.
 It’s black but it’s groomed by the piste basher every night and you get excellent conditions each morning.
 Sure, if you do it in the afternoon that can be a bit moguly.
-But everyday its well prepared and it’s a kind of dream.
+But every day it’s well prepared and it’s a kind of dream.
 It’s black but a very easy black.
 If you are a good parallel skier you can do it easily.

 The Tunnel is a real black.
 It’s steep and can be moguly.
 It’s difficult but always a fantastic run for good skiers.